-Renewable facilities do not emit CO2 or other polluting emissions, do not generate waste and they are increasingly competitive from an economic point of view.
-Around 75% of renewable electricity generation in 2030 is expected, increasing up to 2050.
+Renewable facilities do not emit CO2 or other polluting emissions, do not generate waste, they are currently competitive and their cost is expected to continue falling.
 To make this possible, it is necessary to:

 1. PROMOTE RENEWABLE ENERGY, and encourage competitive mechanisms.

 More information about renewable energies

 Energy sources such as petrol or gas are unable to significantly introduce renewables.
 Electricity, on the other hand, is the only vector that allows for large-scale input through wind, photovoltaic and hydroelectric plants, helping to reduce emissions, improve energy efficiency and the quality of the air we breathe.

 In addition to their positive environmental impact — being free of CO2 emissions, gases harmful to health and waste — renewables offer another series of very important advantages for economic sustainability:

 - They are now mature and competitive technologies and a further 30 % reduction in their investment costs is expected by 2030.

 - They are the most efficient way to generate energy because they have no combustion process with its implicit energy loss.

 - They offer economic stability since, as they draw on the wind or the sun, which have no variable cost, their production price is known.